-Let’s consider which type is suitable for your house.
+Let’s consider which is the best exterior paint for your house.

-The challenge is to find a suitable masonry coating or covering that not only looks good, but is SUITABLE for the wall the coating is being applied to, and the factors of longevity, durability, weather resistance, and value for money!
+The challenge is to find a suitable masonry coating or covering that not only looks good, but is SUITABLE for the wall the coating is being applied to, and the factors of longevity, durability, weather resistance in all temperatures, and value for money!